Problems passing urine

 Infection in the blood

-In some boys with PUV, a UTI can lead to a more serious infection in their blood – this is called septicaemia.
+In some boys with PUV, a UTI can lead to a more serious infection in their blood.
+This is called septicaemia.
 Children with septicaemia are admitted to hospital for a few days, and treated with intravenous (IV) antibiotic medicines, which are given with a needle.